-- a) Availability of modules - (i) At the time you register for or declare your qualification, the qualification information in our online prospectus will set out which modules are available to count towards your qualification and the minimum period for which those modules will continue to be available to study. - (ii) If you have not completed your qualification during the time that those modules are available, we will continue to make available sufficient academically appropriate modules to enable you to complete your qualification, subject to any notice given of a change to the structure or study requirements of that qualification or for its withdrawal. - (iii) The Open University continually seeks to enhance its students' experience and ensure that courses remain valid, relevant and current.
+- a) Availability of modules - (i) At the time you register for or declare your qualification, the qualification information in our online prospectus will set out which modules are available to count towards your qualification and the minimum period for which those modules will continue to be available to study. - (ii) If you have not completed your qualification during the time that those modules are available, we will continue to make available sufficient academically appropriate modules to enable you to complete your qualification, subject to any notice given of a change to the structure or study requirements of that qualification or for its withdrawal. - (iii) The Open University continually seeks to enhance its Students' experience and ensure that courses remain valid, relevant and current.
 The modules that are available in future will reflect those aims and may therefore not include the same subject content, teaching or assessment methods as the modules available at the commencement of your qualification.
-Modules that are not yet open for enrolment may also be amended in any of the circumstances listed in B1.1. - b) Changes in the structure or study requirements of a qualification - (i) In line with the aim to enhance students' experience and ensure that courses remain valid, relevant and current, and in any of the circumstances listed in B1.1, we may make changes to the structure of our qualifications.
-These may include the balance between core, options and free choice modules; the balance between coursework, examination, and other forms of assessment; the order of study and rules for progression through the qualification; and the requirements for attendance at or participation in specified learning activities.
+Modules that are not yet open for enrolment may also be amended in any of the circumstances listed in B1.1. - b) Changes in the structure or study requirements of a qualification - (i) In line with the aim to enhance Students' experience and ensure that courses remain valid, relevant and current, and in any of the circumstances listed in B1.1, we may make changes to the structure of our qualifications.
+These may include the balance between core, options and free choice modules; the balance between coursework, examination, and other forms of assessment; the order of study and rules for progression through the qualification; and the requirements for attendance at or participation in specified learning activities. - (ii) If such changes are made, you will be given the option to continue your studies under the new structure or to carry on under the original structure, subject to the teach-out arrangements set out in any notice given. - (iii) If you continue under the new structure, you will be able to count any credit that you have already been awarded, or that you are currently studying for, towards your qualification.

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022